Is Cartagena Safe: 21+ Great Tips to Avoid Scams and Travel Safer

 To help you, this is a list of prices you should pay in 2022 in Cartagena:

-Safety tip: You can ask your hotel/restaurant to call a taxi driver and confirm with them the average price.
+Safety tip: Ask your hotel or restaurant to call a taxi driver and confirm the average price with them.

 For me, the most challenging moment was at the airport.